Bedding Shopper’s Guide: Fitted Sheet vs. Flat Sheet vs. Top Sheet

 Top sheets are not very common in Europe — people there prefer a simple fitted sheet and duvet combo.
 Americans, on the other hand, are more accustomed to using comforters, which do not have that protective layer that a duvet has, thus a top sheet is used for sanitary purposes.

-The main drawback of using a top sheet is the fact that it gets messy during sleep.
-Unless you tuck yourself in and don’t really move, it’s most likely to end up somewhere around your feet over the night.
-And that’s something that most people are just not ready to deal with.
+The main drawback of using a top sheet is the fact that it might get messy during sleep.
+And that’s something some people don't want to deal with.

 Alternatively, you can use top sheets for “triple sheeting” — a technique popular with hotel staff where you basically sandwich your duvet between two flat sheets and use a fitted sheet as the base.